CodeBullet-Community/BulletBot/docs/Setup-Guides/Production/Linux-Prod-Setup-Guide.md

 6. Exit the mongo shell: `exit`
 7. If you have the cluster running with [replication](https://docs.mongodb.com/manual/replication/) enabled, you will have to add a key file.
 To do this, do the following:

+        :::bash
         openssl rand -base64 756 > [path to key file]
         chmod 400 [path to key file]
         chown mongodb:root [path to key file]

     It's recommended that the key file is placed in the same directory as the `mongod.conf` file (default at `/etc/mongod.conf`) and is named `mongod.key`.
 You will also have to copy the key file to the other servers and repeat the `chmod` and `chown` command.

 8. Open `/etc/mongod.conf` with root privilege, using your favorite editor, and add the following:

+        :::yaml
         security:
             authorization: "enabled"
             keyFile: "[path to key file]" ## (only add this line when replication is enabled)

     If there is already a `security` property, just append the `authorization` property to it or change it to enabled.
 If replication is enabled, you will have to change the same stuff in the other config files on the other servers.

 9. Restart mongod.service: `sudo systemctl restart mongod`

+!!! note
-Note: In this guide, we only add the `admin` and `bulletbot` users.
+    In this guide, we only add the `admin` and `bulletbot` users.
 If you want, you can add other users to it, which shouldn't affect the bot.

 ## Running BulletBot

-A more in-depth look at the run modes can be read in the [In-Depth Explanations](/In-Depth-Explanations/#running-bulletbot) wiki.

 ![Run Modes 1](../../media/Run-Modes-1.png)
 ![Run Modes 2](../../media/Run-Modes-2.png)

 *The images above may look different to how they actually look, depending on what version of BulletBot you are running.*

+!!! info
+    A more in-depth look at the run modes can be read in the [In-Depth Explanations](/In-Depth-Explanations/#running-bulletbot) wiki.

 ### Run Modes